 Code that is dynamically linked can be different from the code that was tested.
 This can be the result of replacing a library with another of the same name or by altering an environment variable such as LD_LIBRARY_PATH on UNIXTM platforms so that a different directory is searched for the library file.
 Executing code that is different than that which was tested can lead to unanticipated errors or intentional malicious activity.

 On some platforms, and in some languages, instructions can modify other instructions in the code space.
 Historically self-modifying code was needed for software to overcome limitations of the hardware, such as running on a platform with very limited memory.
 It is now often used (or misused) to hide functionality of software and make it more difficult to reverse engineer, or for speciality applications such as graphics where the algorithm is tuned at runtime to give better performance or just-in-time (JIT) compilation to replace interpreted code with compiled code.
-Apart from automatically-generated benign code, self-modifying code can be difficult to write correctly and even more difficult to test and maintain correctly leading to unanticipated errors.
+Apart from automatically-generated benign code, self-modifying code can be difficult to write correctly and even more difficult to test and maintain correctly, leading to unanticipated errors.

 Related coding guidelines